-Polysorbate 60 (Tween 60) is one of the most widely researched emulsifiers in the global market.
+Polysorbate 60 (Tween 60, E435) is one of the most widely researched emulsifiers in the global market.
+With an acute oral toxicity of LD₅₀ >10 g/kg body weight (rat) — placing it in the practically non-toxic category — and over five decades of commercial use, its safety profile is well-established.
 However, with the increasing demand for “clean label” products, many manufacturers and consumers are asking: Is Polysorbate 60 safe?

 As a B2B supplier or formulator, understanding the toxicological profile and regulatory limits of E435 is essential for market entry and consumer trust.